-When using this guide, notice that features available may vary by model and software version.
-Availability of products may also vary by region or ISP.
+When using this guide, notice that features available in SafeStream series products may vary by model and software version.
+Availability of SafeStream series products may also vary by region or ISP.
 All images, steps, and descriptions in this guide are only examples and may not reflect your actual experience.